-1. The Technical Regulations (WMO-No. 49) of the World Meteorological Organization are presented in four volumes:
+1. The Technical Regulations (WMO-No. 49) of the World Meteorological Organization are presented in three volumes:

-Volume I – General meteorological standards and recommended practices Volume II – Meteorological service for international air navigation Volume III – Hydrology Volume IV – Quality management
+Volume I – General meteorological standards and recommended practices Volume II – Meteorological service for international air navigation Volume III – Hydrology

 Purpose of the Technical Regulations